echoedinvoker/docs-web-animation/2025-08-11_another-way-to-define-keyframe-effect.md

-# another way to define keyframe effect
+# Another Way to Define Keyframe Effect

 ## Define options in the scope of the keyframe